EduardGomezEscandell/mpi-wrapper-cxx/demos/mandelbrot/README.md

 ./bin/Release/mandelbrot [settings-file]

 # Run with MPI
-mpirun -np 4 ./bin/Release/mandelbrot demos/mandelbrot/data/mandelbrot.ini [settings-file]
+mpirun -np 4 ./bin/Release/mandelbrot demos/mandelbrot/data/grayscale.ini
 ```
 Do not specify a file if you want to run the defaults.
-You can see an example settings file in `data/mandelbrot.ini`.
+You can see an example settings file in `data/grayscale.ini`.
 This will create a file with format NetPBM.
 Conversion to a reasonable image type is outside the scope of this project,
 but you can use: